exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Part of the block execution may be skipped by using the `continue` keyword.

 The value may be a reference : then it actually references the original value, which then may be modified in the source.
-Do not forget to unset referenced variables after the loop, to avoid the dangling reference syndrom, when the last value is changed.
+Do not forget to unset referenced variables after the loop, to avoid the dangling reference syndrome, when the last value is changed.

 The value may be an array, collecting several values at the same time.